-Anyone who’s ever looked for a job would agree that it’s a time-consuming process.
+Anyone who’s ever looked for a job knows that it’s a time-consuming process.
 You search through job ads, prepare applications and send them out.
 And then the waiting game begins.
-Maybe, you’ll get an interview.
-After that, there’s more waiting, and likely more interview rounds.
+Maybe, you get an interview.
+After that, there’s more waiting and likely more interview rounds.
 Meanwhile, on the other side, employers go through a similar search process to find that one candidate who’s a perfect fit.
-It seems that unemployment and job vacancies co-exist in almost every economy.
+Unemployment and job vacancies coexist in almost every economy.

 Sir Christopher Pissarides

-Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel (shared), 2010
+Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 2010

 At a glance

 Born: 1948, Nicosia, Cyprus

 Prize-winning work: Analysis of markets with search frictions

 Favorite books: Biographies, mostly of successful people

 Superpower: Can tell a river stone from a sea stone

 Made history: By being the only person at LSE who was denied a promotion twice